Raphael Xavier: Photography career

-Xavier started his photography career by doing freelance photography for Rap Pages, Blaze and The Source (magazine).
+Xavier started his photography career as a freelance photographer various magazines: Rap Pages, Blaze and The Source (magazine).
 One of his most notable shoots was of a fight between The Notorious B.I.G. along with his camp and an audience member that climbed on stage.
 He also shot events for P. Diddy and his Bad Boy Records Crew in their early stages.

-Raphael has an ongoing photography project, "No Bicycle Parking," that documents over 15 years of abandoned bicycles from around the world.
+Raphael has an ongoing photography project, "No Bicycle Parking," that documents over 25 years of abandoned bicycles from around the world.
 It was featured in Bike Magazine 2003, the Sweeney Art Gallery's Re-Cycle-Bike Culture exhibit in 2010, The Painted Bride Art Center in 2013, Philadelphia's City Hall and several major on line publications.
-He sells large prints and published a book also entitled 'No Bicycle Parking'.
+His book 'No Bicycle Parking' has been featured in several books stores around the country.

 In addition to photography, Raphael wrote and directed a documentary film shot in Rio de Janeiro in 2007-2008 called "Chamber of Echoes."
 The film won best documentary short in an online film contest held by Filmaka.
 "Chamber of Echoes" was premiered at the BlackStar Film Festival in 2012.

-Rap career

-Raphael's rap interest began in 1986 after hearing Rakim's Check out My Melody and he began writing rap songs.
-By 1993, he started a rap group called the Sons of Sam and released a 12in single on the Workshop Records label, which became a collectors piece and was selling on EBay for $850.00 by the owners/collectors.

-Vinyl Addicts of Germany licensed the unreleased material in 2009.
-Promo-Only label then licensed the original 12in single in 2010 for a promo-only album.

-Much of his recordings were recorded at the famous D&D Studios in NYC and the Up & Up Studios in N.J.
-He recorded a song with 1200 Techniques, an Australian hip hop group formed in 1997.
-The song was called Upsidedownunder and was released on the group's debut album, 'Choose One', which was released in 2002.
-Produced entirely by DJ Peril, the album features a mix of contemporary hip-hop, rock and electro.

-In 2011 he was commissioned by Alvin Ailey American Dance Company to create an original composition for a new piece that was choreographed by longtime peer and mentor Dr. Lorenzo 'Rennie' Harris called Home.
-And in 2015 he teamed up with Harris for a second time for Exodus, a new house and gospel work for Alvin Ailey.
-Available on iTunes.